codefresh-io/cap-docs.codefresh.io/_docs/pipelines/workflows.md

 | **Delete**         |Delete an unused or legacy completed workflow.
 Deleting a workflow removes it from the pipeline's  list and from the Workflows dashboard.|
 | **Logs**           |[View logs for the workflow](#view-logs-forworkflows). | `

-### View native workflows
+#### View native workflows
-View the workflow in the Argo UI.
+You can also view the workflow in the Argo UI.

+  {% include image.html
+  lightbox="true"
+  file="/images/workflows/view-native-workflow.png"
+  url="/images/workflows/view-native-workflow.png"
+  alt="Workflows tab: View Native Workflow option" caption="Workflows tab: View Native Workflow option" max-width="50%"
+  %}